kasparsd/contact-form-7-extras/readme.md

 - Redirect to URL on form submission

 Note that some settings work on per-page level and will inherit for all forms on the same page.
 For example, disabling AJAX form submissions for one form will disable AJAX submissions on all forms on _that page_.

+### Saving Form Submissions in WordPress

+The "[Storage for Contact Form 7](http://codecanyon.net/item/storage-for-contact-form-7-/7806229)" plugin automatically stores all the contact form submissions (including attachments) in your WordPress database.
+It also provides the CSV export of the form entries.

 ## Installation